 For instance, I mentioned the power behind the free report and especially the newsletter.
 Advertising space can be sold at a nominal cost in order to pay for the printing and distribution of your newsletter, or it can be offered to those that might be happily interested in being directly promoted to your market.

-This also refers to mailing lists where you can swap prospect or client lists.
+This also refers to mailing lists where you can swap lists of prospect or client addresses.
 Mailing lists seem to have increased in popularity these days and, if used properly, can produce pretty good results.
 Mailing list brokers sell or lease mailing lists that you can use to conduct direct mail and telemarketing campaigns — lists of people that match your demographics.

 Also, electronic mailing lists are a little more complicated.
 Email is a more intimate medium and privacy is an increasingly important issue these days.
-Therefore, if you choose to use a broker's list for your direct email campaign, make sure to choose a reputable firm where you are guaranteed that people have voluntarily submitted their addresses (also called “opt-in”).
+Therefore, if you choose to use a broker's list for your direct email campaign (I don't recommend this), make sure to choose a reputable firm where you are guaranteed that people have voluntarily submitted their addresses and “opted-in.”

-In order to curtail both problems, a better solution is to seek out strategic alliances and ask, rent or buy their list of prospects and clients.
-(In the case of email, you are not swapping lists but endorsements and special offers.)
+In order to curtail both problems, a better solution is to seek out strategic alliances and ask, rent, or buy their list of prospects and clients.
+(In the case of email, you are not sharing or swapping lists but exchanging endorsements and special offers emailed to each respective list.)

 Most of them will approve especially when you trade your list of clients or prospects with them.
 But if you have to rent their lists, the cost will definitely be far less than that of one coming from a broker — they're not cheap!